Simultaneous recovery of a sparse topology and the admittance of an electrical network: Experimental results and discussion

 \section{Experimental results and discussion}

 Lastly, we present some results of the application of Algorithm \ref{selfhealing} to solve examples of Problem \ref{pr2}.
-The algorithm has been written in MATLAB using Casadi \cite{casadi}, an open-source software tool that provides a symbolic framework suited for numerical optimization, and the interior-point solver IPOPT \cite{ipopt}, an open-source software package for large-scale nonlinear optimization, for the $\parameter\_estimation$ process.
+The algorithm has been written in MATLAB using Casadi \cite{Ca23}, an open-source software tool that provides a symbolic framework suited for numerical optimization, and the interior-point solver IPOPT \cite{Ip23}, an open-source software package for large-scale nonlinear optimization, for the $\network\_recovery$ process.
 The tolerance used in IPOPT is equal to $10^{-8}$.
 In all the examples, we use $\psi=1.5$ as input of Algorithm \ref{selfhealing}.

-In each network, we have sampled a data set $\Omega$ of $m=1000$ states, numerically solving the power flow equations along with different additional restrictions in each state.
-Restrictions that are common for all the states will be highlighted only if they are relevant for the analysis of the results.
+In each example, we have chosen a network $\Gamma$ and we have sampled a data pair $(\bm u,\bm s)$ consisting in $m=1000$ pairs of voltage and power injected at $\Gamma$.
+Each pair $\left(u_j,s_j\right)$ has been computed numerically solving the power flow equations of $\Gamma$, $s_j=u_j\overline{\L(u_j)}$, along with different additional restrictions.
+Restrictions that are common for all the pairs $\left(u_j,s_j\right)$, such as for instance having $s_j(x)=0$ for a vertex $x\in V$ for all $i=1,...m$, will be highlighted only if they are relevant for the analysis of the results.

+In all the examples, we solve Problem \ref{pr2} using $E=E(K_{V})$ as set of edges, that is, we solve the problem without any {\it a priori} information about the topology of the network.
+We fix a labeling $\left\{x_1,...,x_n\right\}$ on the set of vertices of each network and in the figures we denote each vertex $x_j$ as $j$ for the sake of clarity.

-\begin{example} We start with the DC network in Example \ref{ejemplo}.
-At all states we have different loads (negative power injected $P$) at all nodes, except at node $1$, where the power feeding the entire network is generated ($P_1\geq0$).
-We apply Algorithm \ref{selfhealing} with $\tol=10^{-5}$ and an initial value for $\epsilon$ equal to $0.1$ and we obtain the results of Table \ref{fisico_tabla} (we only write the results of iterations in which the number of edges has decreased, and we consider the first parameter estimation with the complete graph topology previous to the iterative process as the iteration number $1$).
+\begin{example} {\rm We start with the DC network in Example \ref{ejemplo}, (whose conductance is shown in Table \ref{tabla_c_ej}).
+In the data pair $(\bm u,\bm s)$, for each $j=1,...,m$ we have different loads, (that is, negative power injected $s_j$) at all nodes, except at node $x_1$, where the power feeding the entire network is generated ($s_j(x_1)\geq0$).
+We apply Algorithm \ref{selfhealing} with $\tol=10^{-5}$ and an initial value for $\epsilon$ equal to $0.1$ and we obtain the results of Table \ref{fisico_tabla} (we only write the results of iterations in which the number of edges has decreased, and we consider the first network recovery with the set of edges $E(K_{V})$ of the complete graph previous to the iterative process as the iteration number $1$).

 The last row in Table \ref{fisico_tabla} corresponds to the final network found by the algorithm, that has the real topology of the network (Figure \ref{fisico_grafica}).
-The difference between the conductances obtained and the real conductances given in Table \ref{tabla_c} is of the order of magnitude of $10^{-4}$.
+The difference between the values at each edge of the conductance obtained and of the real conductance is of the order of magnitude of $10^{-4}$.
 We obtain almost the real network in just $4$ iterations.